Scaling operations with AKS-Engine

 Resize an existing nodepool

-• --deployment-dir The location of the output files creted during the generate operation.
+The location of the output files creted during the generate operation.--auth-method

-• --auth-method The authentication method, can be client_secret or client_certificate, in our example we are using the first one.
+, in our example we are using the first one.--client-id

-• --location Location, the Azure region where the cluster is deployed on.
+Location, the Azure region where the cluster is deployed on.--master-FQDN

 $ aks-engine scale --location westeurope --subscription-id xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxx --resource-group k8s-lab-cl2 --node-pool agentpool1 --master-FQDN https://my-cluster.westeurope.cloudapp.azure.com --new-node-count 4 --auth-method client_secret --client-id xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx --client-secret xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --deployment-dir ./_output/k8s-lab-cl2/